The first two months of the year have a bad reputation for employee attendance.

 How to Reduce Unexpected Absences

-Is it possible to reduce the amount of sick days your employees take?
+Is it possible to reduce the number of sick days your employees take?

 Absence management can help here.
 It can give you a clear overview of your business’s absence data.
 This can help you to spot patterns, which could help you to identify ways in which you can act to make sick days less likely.